loafey/master-thesis/Proposal/Proposal/1. Intro.typ

   control flow
 - The programmer may write parts of the program directly in assembly language
+#todo[Add text about todays options for a smoother transition]

 == Motivation
 Functional programming tends to emphasize _referential transparency_, _higher-order